santiago-rodriguezs/oncofhir-lens/README.md

 # OncoFHIR Lens

-OncoFHIR Lens is a Next.js 14 application that helps physicians interpret genomic studies by transforming sequencing results (VCF) into clinician-friendly insights.
-The application leverages HL7 Genomics on FHIR standards to store and retrieve genomic data, and uses Google's Gemini AI to provide clinical suggestions.
+OncoFHIR Lens is a Next.js 14 application that helps physicians interpret genomic studies by extracting variants from clinical genomic reports (PDF) or sequencing results (VCF) into clinician-friendly insights.
+The application leverages HL7 Genomics on FHIR standards to store and retrieve genomic data, and uses Anthropic's Claude Sonnet 4.5 to extract, annotate, and provide clinical suggestions.

 ## Features

+- Extract genomic variants directly from clinical PDF reports using Claude Sonnet 4.5
-- Upload and process genomic studies (VCF files)
+- Upload and process genomic studies (VCF files) as an alternative workflow
+- Automatically annotate variants with OncoKB, ClinVar, and DGIdb data
-- View interpretable variant tables with filtering capabilities
+- View interpretable variant tables with clinical significance and therapeutic options
-- Receive AI-assisted clinical suggestions
-- Persist data using Google Healthcare API (FHIR store)
+- Generate standardized FHIR bundles for interoperability
 - Secure server-side processing of sensitive operations

 ## Tech Stack